BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/filters.md

 + If we decrease the *resonance bandwidth* even further, the filter will become a sine wave generator in its own right.
 In theory, no input signal is passed at this point, but few filters completely remove all the signal, and the result is a tortured sound that has extensive uses in modern music.

 In analogue synthesis, filters are the defining element of a synthesizer!
-They are crucial, also in digital synthesis, and if you are into creative synthesis, your sound generation will depend upon what you have got and what you do with it
+They are crucial, also in digital synthesis, and if you are into creative synthesis, your sound generation will depend upon what you have got and what you do with it.